googlefonts/colr-gradients-spec/colr-gradients-spec.md

 **5.7.11.1.3 Filling shapes**

-All shapes used in a color glyph are obtained from glyph outlines, referenced using a glyph ID.
-In a color glyph description, a PaintGlyph table is used to represent a shape.
+All basic shapes used in a color glyph are obtained from glyph outlines, referenced using a glyph ID.
+In a color glyph description, a PaintGlyph table is used to represent a basic shape.

+NOTE: Shapes can also be derived using PaintGlyph tables in combination with other tables, such as PaintTransformed (see 5.7.11.1.5) or PaintComposite (see 5.7.11.1.6).

 The PaintGlyph table has a field for the glyph ID, plus an offset to a child paint table that is used as the fill for the shape.
 The glyph outline is not rendered; only the fill is rendered.

-Typically, the child paint table will be one of the basic fill formats: PaintSolid, PaintLinearGradient, or PaintRadialGradient.
+Any of the basic fill formats, PaintSolid, PaintLinearGradient, or PaintRadialGradient, can be used as the child paint table.
 This is illustrated in figure 5.16: a PaintGlyph table has a glyph ID for an outline in the shape of a triangle, and it links to a child PaintLinearGradient table.
 The combination is used to represent a triangle filled with the linear gradient.

 ![PaintGlyph and PaintLinearGradient tables are used to fill a triangle shape with a linear gradient.](images/colr_shape_gradient.png)